 In the late 19th and early 20th century, arctic flight pioneers Salomon August Andrée and Walter Wellman started their attempts to fly to the north pole from Virgohamna on Danskøya.

-Cultural monument in Virgohamna: Fuel barrels from Wellman’s expeditions.
+North pole expedition leftovers in Virgohamna: Fuel barrels from Wellman’s expeditions.

 A drama happened in early 1922 in Kobbefjord on the west side of Danskøya, when the two Norwegians Torgeir Møkleby and Harald Simonsen stranded here with their small boat.
 They were working on a weather station on Kvadehuken at the entrance of the Kongsfjord and had set out to search for a trapper who was missing.
 After several weeks in the ice, they managed to get ashore in the Kobbefjord and died after several months from starvation, cold and exhaustion.